phamduyanminh/Ride-Sharing/README.md

 # Mini Ride-Sharing Simulator

 ## Introduction and Project Overview
-> **Note:** This document provides a comprehensive guide and structured plan for developing a mini ride-sharing simulator in Python.
+> This document provides a comprehensive guide and structured plan for developing a mini ride-sharing simulator in Python.
 The objective is to create a simplified, in-memory simulation of core logic that powers ride services like Lyft or Uber.
 This project will focus on essential interactions between riders, drivers and the system that coordinates them, providing a solid foundation for understanding the complexities of real-world and large-scale distributed applications.

 ## Core Features
 1. User Registration